billgathen/stool_presentation/stool.md

 slide
 =====

-“You’ve mentioned testing and refactoring, but there’s a third leg to the stool: that’s design.” - Zach Dennis
+> “You’ve mentioned testing and refactoring, but there’s a third leg to the stool: that’s design.” - Zach Dennis

 slide
 =====

-7 Degrees of FizzBuzz page
+screenshot of "7 Degrees of FizzBuzz"

 slide
 =====